Julienv28/Minishell/README.md

 - Run this to check every leaks valgrind --leak-check=full --trace-children=yes --track-fds=yes --suppressions=readline.supp (optionnal if you have a .supp file) -q (only shows when there are big leaks) ./minishell

 Good Luck !

+__Splitting of work :__
+- Parsing, signals, debug and error handling : Oceane
+- Execution, Pipes, environment varaiables and leaks : Julien The implementation of the different functions (cd, env, export, unset, echo and pwd) was splitted among the two of us.
+Even Though the splitting was quite fixed, we improved each other's code when it was necessary so we both know how the entire code works.